LinusLindstrand/Homelab-docs/README.md

 # Homelab-docs
-This repository documents my homelab journey and the self-hosting technologies I find interesting and want to learn more about!
+**This Repository Homelab contains all my homelab documentation files.
+Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.**